-<http://nhsc.hrsa.gov/>
+< http://nhsc.hrsa.gov/>

 The National Health Service Corps Scholarship Program was created to address the shortage of health professionals in certain areas in the United States.
 Scholarship recipients receive 12 monthly stipends, a single payment to cover books, supplies, and equipment for the year, and payment to the School of tuition and required fees for the year.
-The scholarship may be renewed through graduation without additional competition.
+The scholarship may be renewed throughout medical school without additional competition.
+A maximum of four years of support is available.